Hofknecht/SystemTrayMenu/README.md

 * a star on this github project
 * a like on [Facebook](https://www.facebook.com/Systemtraymenu-114069060335483)
 * a review or rating on [Sourceforge](https://sourceforge.net/projects/systemtraymenu/)
-* a post on Reddit (or [help me with my post](https://www.reddit.com/user/Equeslibertatis/comments/gz3uam/systemtraymenu/))
 * your ideas either as issues here in github or directly per mail

 Don't hesitate to donate if you appreciate SystemTrayMenu and would like to support our work.